opensearch-project/documentation-website/_api-reference/snapshots/get-snapshot-status.md

 * `GET _snapshot/_status` returns the status of all currently running snapshots in all repositories.

-* `GET _snapshot/<repository>/_status` returns all currently runing snampshots in the specified repository.
+* `GET _snapshot/<repository>/_status` returns all currently running snampshots in the specified repository.
 This is the preferred variant.

 * `GET _snapshot/<repository>/<snapshot>/_status` returns detailed status information of a specific repository, regardless of whether it's currently running or not.